-An electromagnetic scroll wheel offers more control over scrolling as well as horizontal scrolling.
-The mouse can work on three devices and even works for different operating systems.
+Electromagnetic scroll wheel offers more control over scrolling.
+Can scroll horizontally.
+Works on 3 devices and different operating systems.
 The battery life is great compared to earlier versions.
-The mouse itself is comfortable to use and allows users to stay on for longer periods of time.
+Comfortable to use for longer periods of time.

 While connected to multiple devices, the mouse can drop out of connection.

-The DeathAdder holds a powerful sensor that offers reliability and precision.
-The battery life is great for long gaming sessions and the small profile gives players the chance to move the mouse around with ease.
-The switches on the side can be customized to fit any control for easier use.
+Holds a powerful sensor that offers reliability and precision.
+Great battery life for long gaming sessions.
+Small profile gives players the chance to move the mouse around with ease.
+Customizable buttons.

 Not sold with wireless charger.

-The mouse is both smaller and lighter to make it more portable.
-The electromagnetic scroll wheel offers precise scrolling as well as horizontal scrolling which helps a lot with multitasking.
-The battery life of the device is perfect for people who need to use it on the move.
+Smaller and lighter than MX Master 3.
+The electromagnetic scroll wheel offers precise scrolling as well as horizontal scrolling.
+Good battery life for people who need to use it on the move.
 Logitech Flow allows it to be used across multiple devices.

 Not as comfortable due to the smaller size.

-The mouse offers great battery life for extended periods.
-The ergonomic design is perfect for users that require a mouse that is comfortable and reliable.
+Offers great battery life for extended periods.
+Ergonomic design is perfect for users that require a mouse that is comfortable and reliable.
 Can be used across multiple devices and has a metal scrolling wheel for durability and more control.

 Offers no wired charging, instead requires AAA batteries.